Huddersfield railway station: Description

+During the TRU project rebuilding work, there are only three platforms in use here - a west end bay for the Penistone line (numbered 1) and two through platforms for all other services (numbered 2 and 3, westbound and eastbound, respectively).
+These are the old platforms 1 and 4.
+Platforms 5, 6 and 8 are out of service whilst that side of the station is being reconstructed.

 The station fronts Saint George's Square, which was refurbished in 2009.
 The square has been made a pedestrian zone.
 No car parking is available in front of the station entrance, but it is nearby on Brook Street.

 The station is situated a short distance from Huddersfield bus station, so interchange facilities are possible but limited.
 The Huddersfield FreeCityBus connects the railway station with the bus station, as well as the University of Huddersfield and other areas of the town centre.

 Two pubs are within the station frontage, to each side of the main entrance: The Head Of Steam and The King's Head (previously known as The Station Tavern).
 Both facilities are accessible from platform 1.
 At the building's entrance, the booking office is to the left and to the right are the train timetables and a newsagent.
 Platforms 4 to 8 are located via a lift or subway, accessed from platform 1.
 The public conveniences are located through this subway at the top of the steps to platforms 4-8.
 The platforms are all covered by a large canopy.
 To the rear of the station are some carriage sidings.

 On the disused side of platform 2, an old carriage is bolted to the ground, alongside a grounded body of a Class 144 Pacer.
 Set in its window is a plaque commemorating 100 years of Steamtrain Hoorn Medemblik, a Dutch heritage railway.